 - Tell the audience not to take notes, say that you will email or post your presentation summary online immediately afterwards.
-Your presentation summary should not be all your slides.
-Instead, put together three (maximum 3!) slides that explain your key messages with pictures and very short texts.

-- Keep an eye contact with the audience, and move around the stage, don’t hold on to the speaker stand!
-Use a remote clicker to control your presentation.
+- Keep an eye contact with the audience and move around the stage, don’t hold on to the speaker stand.
+Use a clicker to control your presentation.
 Remember that 70% of your communication is in your body language!

 - Engage the audience during your talk, at least every 10 minutes.
 For example by letting them vote on a question with their hands or green/red cards or mentometers.

 - Slow down, speak slower than usual and add pauses for emphasis.
-This enables the audience to take in what you are saying and increase their understanding, it also gives you more respect.
+This enables the audience to take in what you are saying and increases their understanding.
+It also gives you more respect.
 Never try to cram a 30-minute speech into a 20-minute time slot, that is a big no-no!

 - Be visual, use pictures and videos that illustrate your points.
 Read my lips: less text, more visuals!
 You can do great presentations without any visuals, but then you have to be a master storyteller.

 - Design the slides so that they are easy to see from the back of the room.
 This means very big text sizes and images that fill the whole screen.
 The classic mistake is to sit in front of your laptop screen and design the slides for that arms-length distance, so step back 2-3 meters and see if you still can see everything.
 Also, avoid using borders, they are just wasted space.
 There are never any borders around the movie at the cinema!